NavigationContentFooter

 Before you start

-• You have created a Scaleway Kubernetes Kapsule or Kosmos cluster
+• Created a Scaleway Kubernetes Kapsule or Kosmos cluster

-• You have created a Scaleway Container Registry namespace (not mandatory if deploying using the Application Library)
+• Created a Scaleway Container Registry namespace (not mandatory if deploying using the Application Library)

 How to deploy an application